riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Quantum?
 What's that?

 _Quantum mechanics_ are the laws which govern _quantum physics_, the study of very small particles such as atoms, electrons, and photons.
 No previous knowledge of quantum mechanics or quantum physics is assumed or required to understand this document.
-However we do make some assumptions about the reader's knowledge of mathematics and computer science:
+However, we do make some assumptions about the reader's knowledge of mathematics and computer science:

 * Precalculus: Complex Numbers, Trigonometry, Polar Coordinates, Radians
 * Linear Algebra: Vectors, Matrices, Matrix Multiplication, 3 Dimensional Math
-* Discrete Mathematics: Boolean Algebra, Turing Machines, Complexity Classes
+* Discrete Mathematics: Boolean Algebra, Sets, Turing Machines, Complexity Classes
 * Computer Science: Introductory Programming, Data Structures, Algorithms, Computer Organization
   * These topics are especially important: Arrays, Big-Oh Notation, Bitwise Manipulation

 Some amount of review for these topics is provided, but we are assuming readers will already have been introduced.
-We expect this document will be completely understandable to a Computer Science undergraduate by the end of their second year.
+We expect this document will be understandable to a Computer Science undergraduate by the end of their second year.

 #### Outline of the Document